Black-Kamelia/Sprinkler/utils/README.md

 ### Custom Variable Resolvers

-The previously presented functions are all using under the hood the default interpolation function `interpolate(VariableResolver)`.
+The previously introduced functions are all using under the hood the default interpolation function `interpolate(VariableResolver)`.
 This function takes a `VariableResolver` as a parameter, which is a functional interface representing a function that takes a variable name and returns its value.